-The results of this pilot study show that adults participating in the MBSG program in Gaza had significantly reduced PTSD, depression, and anxiety symptoms and improvements in QOL.
+The results of this pilot study showed that adults participating in the MBSG program in Gaza had significantly reduced PTSD, depression, and anxiety symptoms and improvements in OOL.
 These results were similar to those obtained in several previous studies that investigated the MBSG effect on symptoms of PTSD and depression (Staples et al., 2011).
-These improvements were maintained at 10-month follow-up for the PTSD, depression, and anxiety symptoms; for overall QOL and health; and for the physical health and social relationship domains of QOL.
+These improvements were maintained at 10month follow-up for the PTSD, depression, and anxiety symptoms; for overall QOL and health; and for the physical health and social relationship domains of QOL.
 Improvement was partially maintained for the psychological QOL domain.
 This maintenance of gains was particularly noteworthy because it occurred in spite of substantial population-wide stress.

-The 18% rate of PTSD in adults in this study as determined by DSM-IV criteria (according to the baseline symptom scores on the HTQ) is similar to the 20-23% rate (combined men and women) reported by other investigators (Canetti et al., 2010; Punamäki et al., 2005).
+The 18% rate of PTSD in adults in this study, as determined by DSM-IV criteria (according to the baseline symptom scores on the HTQ), is similar to the 20%-23% rate (combined men and women) reported by other investigators (Canetti et al., 2010; Punamäki, Komproe, Qouta, Elmasri, & de Jong, 2005).
 In this study, there was, as well, a significant correlation between the levels of exposure to military violence in the two years prior to the study and baseline PTSD scores.

-Data were analyzed from the adults who met the qualifying PTSD criteria described above so the initial levels were 100%.
-After participating in the MBSG's, PTSD levels, according to these criteria, dropped to 17.4%.
-At 10-months follow-up PTSD levels were 33.3%.
+qualifying PTSD criteria described above, so the initial levels were 100%.
+After participating in the MBSGs, PTSD levels, according to these criteria, dropped to 17.4%.
+At 10-months follow-up, PTSD levels were 33.3%.
 Improvements in depression and anxiety were also highly significant.
 Here, as with PTSD, those with the highest baseline scores showed most improvement.